‘The Bachelor’ Finale Recap: Nick Viall’s Final Rose Goes To Vanessa Grimaldi

 — The Bachelor (@BachelorABC) March 14, 2017

-“There’s a lot of things I want to talk about with Nick before the actual proposal date,” she told Nick’s father emotionally.
+“There’s a lot of things I want to talk about with Nick before the actual proposal date,” she emotionally told Nick’s father.

 Before Nick made his choice in the two-hour-finale, each woman had a final date with him in Rovaniemi, Santa’s official home in Lapland, northern Finland.